Skip to main content

 • Install your project’s dependencies using venv/bin/python -m pip install -r requirements.txt or venv/bin/python -m pip install.

-• If the virtual environment is created outside the project, use one of the ways defined in Virtual environment support to specify the path of the Python virtual environment to Endor Labs.
+• If you create the virtual environment outside the project, use one of the methods in Virtual environment support to specify the path of the Python virtual environment to Endor Labs.

 For Poetry projects